bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Cr_0ijitX2mHAefsn6tigqyY3/Documentation.md

-content of Cr in the water sample
+content of Cr in the water sample.